-Many a times, while working with SQL, in Select or Declare cursor, especially in WHERE clause, the HOST VARIABLE data types should match the rules, else you will get an error (i.e DB2 will recognise, if host variable data-types are as per DCLGEN).
+Many times, while working with SQL, in Select or Declare cursor, especially in WHERE clause, the HOST VARIABLE data types should match the rules, else you will get an error (i.e DB2 will recognize if host variable data-types are as per DCLGEN).
 Mostly used languages are COBOL/PLI.

 DB2 Tough Interview Questions an e-book

 DB2 is most popular database.
 You need a quick refresher to revise your DB2 knowledge before you attend an interview.
 This e-book helps you to refresh DB2 quickly.

 In DB2, there are many rules to define a Host variable.
 I found some rules giving here for your ready reference.

 - Define the Host-variable name before you declare the cursor.